 My Observations

-Compatible with most other espresso coffee machines, including:
+Compatible with a lot of other espresso machines, including:

 Gaggia Classic